Income on the FAFSA

 • Pre-tax contributions to IRAs: YES, these are income since they are listed on your tax return.

-• Roth or other non-deductible retirement contributions: NO, these do not get added back because they're already included in your taxable income.
+• Roth or other non-deductible retirement contributions: NO, these do not get added back because they're already included in your Adjusted Gross Income.

 • Roth IRA or other nontaxable distributions from retirement accounts: YES, these are income that shows up on your tax return and must be reported!
 This is one of many reasons not to use a Roth IRA as your college savings vehicle.